 The District provides 18 to 36 months optional post-employment health care benefits in accordance with Public Law 99-272, known as the Consolidated Omnibus Budget Reconciliation Act (COBRA), to the following employees and dependents who elect to continue and pay administratively established premiums: (1) employees who were covered by the District health insurance plan at the time they discontinued employment, and (2) spouses or other dependents who lose dependent eligibility.
-At June 30, 2019 there were two individuals who elected to have COBRA coverage through the District.
+At June 30, 2020 there was one ex-employee who elected to have COBRA coverage through the District.

 In accordance with section 2-18-704, MCA, the District also provides optional post-employment health care benefits to the following employees and dependents who elect to continue coverage and pay administratively established premiums: (1) employees and dependents who retire under applicable retirement policy and (2) surviving dependents of deceased employees.
 Retirement eligibility differs by retirement system.
 Administratively established premiums vary from \$486 to \$1,345 depending on the coverage selected.
 The District acts as a secondary payor for retired Medicare-eligible claimants.
 As of the valuation date, 93 retirees and their dependents were covered for health care benefits.
+As of June 30, 2020, 15 retirees opted to continue insurance through the District.
 The District collects insurance premiums from participating retirees which are deposited into the District's health insurance fund.